 This program introduces students to beginning welding with an introduction to the various types of processes, equipment and materials used in welding.
 Strict adherence to safety and compliance guidelines are followed at all times.
 Upon completion of this program, graduates possess the knowledge and skills required for entry level employment in the welding industry and for continuing to progress through other welding fields.
-Total of 2 credits for the full year.

-There are fees associated with this course which must be paid to Southampton County Public Schools.
-For more information, please contact the school counselor.
+There are fees associated with this course which must be paid to Southampton County PublicSchools.
+For more information, please contact the school counselor.Prerequisite: N/ALocation: Camp Community College

-Prerequisite: N/A

-Location: Camp Community College